 - Multiple Channels: Most amps have at least two “channels” you can switch between.
 One channel is generally used for your clean sounds (no distortion) where the other is your dirty channel (yes distortion).
 On bigger amps there is a footswitch that allows you to move between channels while playing.

 - Reverb: Reverb is a feature that’s common on many combo amps.
 It’s a simple effect that makes it sound like you are playing guitar in a big room or concert hall.
 Spring reverb is common, which is literally springs in a box (reverb tank) on the back of the amp.
 However, digital reverb is becoming much more common as well.

 - Digital Effects: Years ago, aside from distortion, reverb and occasionally chorus or tremolo, there were no options for beginners (or anyone, really) when it came to onboard effects.
-Today, there are many affordable practice amps that feature powerful digital effects processors.
+Today, there are many powerful, affordable amps that feature digital effects processors.
 These include what we call “modeling” amps, which allow you to get the sound of a bunch of different guitar amps, cabinets and effects in one unit.

 Choosing an Amp

 If you’ve read everything I’ve written so far, then you now have several things to consider when choosing your first amplifier.
 How much power should it have?
 How big should it be?
 What kind of features should it have?

 How much should you spend on a guitar amp for a beginner?
 That's an important question, too!

 In my opinion, the lowest you ought to go is around $100.
 There are several really good amps at this price point that meet the criteria listed about.
 Combined with a beginner’s electric guitar you can build an excellent starter setup for under $300.
 Most beginners don’t need anything more than this.